-Chrissy Yard joins the Cougar staff in her second season in 2013.
+Chrissy Yard joins the Cougar staff for her eighth season in 2019.

 The Hillsborough native received her Bachelor of Science degree in Exercise Science and Sports Studies from Rutgers in 2009 and her Master of Science degree in Management of Sports Industries from New Haven in 2010.

-She earned a Bachelor of Arts degree in Community Recreation from Kean in 2012 and is currently pursuing a Master of Public Administration from Kean.
+Moorehead earned her Bachelor of Arts Degree in psychology in 2015 and is currently pursuing a master’s degree in social work from Kean.

-Scarillo is completing her Bachelor of Science degree in Athletic Training at Kean.
+Sabo is completing her Bachelor of Arts degree in Criminal Justice.

 Dana Knapp joins the softball staff for her first season in 2019.